-Why aren't Cubs making excuses for Yu Darvish the way they did Jake Arrieta?
+Why aren't Cubs making excuses for Yu Darvish the way they did for Jake Arrieta?

-Why aren’t Cubs making excuses for Yu Darvish the way they did Jake Arrieta?
+Why aren’t Cubs making excuses for Yu Darvish the way they did for Jake Arrieta?

 Subscribe for unlimited digital access.